Aisha-Irfan/project1.github.io/README.md

 # project1.github.io
-Okay, so that was my first project and in this project I have just used "HTML" &amp; "CSS".
+Okay, so that was my first project and in this project I had just used "HTML" &amp; "CSS".